Absence request notification logic

 - Good-to-know definitions

-Below, you can find a description of the logic applied to determine which managers to send the notification to when an employee sends in a leave application.
-The logic is also applied to the Manager tab in the mobile app, where the same logic determines which leave applications the manager will have access to in that page.
+Below, you can find a description of the logic applied to determine which managers to send the notification to when an employee sends in an absence request.
+The logic is also applied to the Manager tab in the mobile app, where the same logic determines which absence request the manager will have access to in that page.

 Why a new logic?